bird-house/birdhouse-deploy/birdhouse/optional-components/README.md

 # Optional components

-## Monitor all components in Canarie node, both public and internal url
+## Monitor all components in Canarie node, both public and internal URL

 So that the url https://<PAVICS_FQDN>/canarie/node/service/stats also return what the end user really see (a component might work but is not accessible to